Skip to main content

 SSO With SAML

 This is the main connection.
 Set Files.com up as an app in Idaptive over SAML, then point Files.com back at Idaptive.
-Now your team signs in with their Idaptive login, and this same connection carries SCIM.
+Now your team signs in with their Idaptive login, and the same connection carries SCIM, so one setup gets you both sign-in and automatic provisioning.

 Automatic Provisioning With SCIM